N – Definition of Ailments

 – Natural immunity – Inborn lack of susceptibility to a specific disease.

-– Natural killer cells (NK cells) – Large cells that attack and destroy infected and cancer-causing cells.
+– Natural killer cells (NK cells) – Large immune system cells that attack and destroy infected and -causing cells.

 – Nature killer cells – See Killer T cells